nishim3/chain_indexer/README.md

      ```
      Replace `{comm_id}` with the committee ID in the format "epoch_slot_index" you want to retrieve the performance for.

-3. The API will respond with the performance value as a decimal between 0 and 1.
+3. The API will respond with the performance value as a percentage.

-Make sure to replace `http://localhost:8080` with the appropriate hostname and port where your API is running.